Multilingual Large Language Models Are Not (Yet) Code-Switchers: Fine-tuning Model Setup

 Word-Level LID setups use the same one as with NLU tasks, except we only train for 3 epochs and use a weight decay of 0.01.
 Given that one word may be split into multiple tokens during tokenization, we first realign the labels by setting the word label as the label of its first token, then setting the labels of all succeeding tokens as \texttt{-100}.
 This ``dummy'' label is then ignored during loss computation.
 We also load the best checkpoint and use the same metrics as with NLU, in addition to Precision and Recall.

-For NLG, we finetune for a maximum of 10 epochs using the Adafactor optimizer with a learning rate of 5e-5 for a maximum of 50 epochs, loading the best checkpoint at the end.
-As the MT0 models are trained with instruction prompts, we also prepend a ``prompt'' to all sequences during finetuning in the form of \texttt{Translate [src] to [tgt]: [sequence]}.
+For MT, we fine-tune for a maximum of 10 epochs using the Adafactor optimizer with a learning rate of 5e-5, loading the best checkpoint at the end.
+As the MT0 models are trained with instruction prompts, we also prepend a ``prompt'' to all sequences during fine-tuning in the form of \texttt{Translate [src] to [tgt]: [sequence]}.
 For the M2M100 and mBART models, we force the decoder's first token to be the language token of the target language.
 All setups use a batch size of 512 sequences.
-We also use a similar linear warmup schedule as with the NLU and LID task setups.
-For NLG, we use spBLEU as our performance metric and load the best model for evaluation based on it.
+We also use a similar linear warmup schedule as with the SA and LID task setups.
+For MT, we use spBLEU as our performance metric and load the best model for evaluation based on it.

+SUM follows most of the same setup that MT uses, except we only fine-tune for 3 epochs.
+For MT0, we use \texttt{Summarize: [sequence]} as our ``prompt'' that is prepended to all samples.
+We use ROUGE (ROUGE1, ROUGE2, ROUGEL, and ROUGEL-SUM) as our performance metric, loading the best model for evaluation based on it.